 - This is a repeat transaction by the same Issuer.
-Backing the issue is a static pool of receivables, co-originated by four companies, CAC (previously known as CCT), BCCT, Star and CEIM, under the same underwriting and servicing standards and procedures.
-The existing issues are performing well with reported cumulative credit default rates well below 1% and not less than 99% cumulative recovery rate as of the time of writing this report. - Lower negative carry in comparison with previous transactions, due to a much smaller insurance component included in the securitized receivables. - The rating is based on the credit quality of the underlying auto receivables, which reflects the originators' strict underwriting, collection and monitoring policies and procedures. - The credit enhancement available to the notes comes in the form of over-collateralization in the amount of 3.2% net of expenses, in addition to subordinated servicing fees in the amount of 2.25% p.a. of the principal outstanding balance of the portfolio that will be available on a monthly basis (starting from the 3rd month after the closing date) to cover any delay or shortfall in the scheduled senior monthly payments under the notes' waterfall. - The bond is backed by a static amortizing pool of auto receivables with no balloon payments.
-The receivables are related to the sale of brand new passenger vehicles.
-The pool is granular (concentrations per client less than 0.17% of the total outstanding principal pool value) and well diversified in terms of car make and geographic distribution. - The pool has a relatively low weighted average loan-to-value ratio at origination (66.6%), which accelerates the build-up of owner's equity into the assets and hence increases the recovery potential in case of defaults. - The Servicer, Contact Auto Credit (CAC), has built up a significant experience over the past 9 years.
+Backing the issue is a static pool of receivables, co-originated by four companies, CAC, BCCT, Star and CEIM, under the same underwriting and servicing standards and procedures.
+The existing issues are performing well with reported cumulative credit default rates well below 1% and not less than 90% cumulative recovery rates as of the time of writing this report. - Lower negative carry (1.7% vs. 2.6% and above in the previous transactions) due to a much smaller insurance component included in the securitized receivables. - The rating is based on the credit quality of the underlying auto receivables, which reflects the originators' strict underwriting, collection and monitoring policies and procedures. - The credit enhancement available to the notes comes in the form of (i) over-collateralization in the amount of 1.6% net of expenses; (ii) cash reserve account that is to be built up over the initial 6 months by virtue of deferring EGP 500,000 of fees due to the Originator to reach EGP 3 million at the end of the first 6 months, or 0.86% of the notes' original aggregate balance; (iii) subordinated servicing fees in the amount of 2.25% p.a. of the principal outstanding balance of the portfolio that will be available on a monthly basis (starting from the 3rd month after the closing date) to cover any delay or shortfall in the scheduled senior monthly payments under the notes' waterfall. - The bond is backed by a static amortizing pool of auto receivables with no balloon payments.
+The receivables are related to the sale of brand new passenger vehicles, except for a small portion of 4% related to the sale of used cars.
+The pool is granular (concentrations per client less than 0.19% of the total outstanding principal pool value) and well diversified in terms of car make and geographic distribution. - The pool has a relatively low weighted average loan-to-value ratio at origination (67.14%), which accelerates the build-up of owner's equity into the assets and hence increases the recovery potential in case of defaults.

+- The Servicer, Contact Auto Credit (CAC), has built up a significant experience over the past 9 years.
 Its efficiency of operations is supported by an automated file management system.
 MERIS has conducted an operational review of the Servicer and believes that management, procedures and systems in place permit CAC to adequately perform its duties as a Servicer. - Contractual appointment of CIB (the Custodian) as a back-up servicer to the transaction.
 As a Custodian, CIB has access to the Servicer's systems and database, and follows up daily on the performance of the pool.
 MERIS believes that the daily involvement of CIB in the performance of the pool will ensure a smooth and speedy transfer of the Servicer's role to CIB in the unlikely event of Servicer's bankruptcy.
 CIB's ability to serve as a back-up servicer of the transaction is also supported by its solid experience in servicing a large number of corporate and retail clients in Egypt.